 What is the process?

-At We Fix Feet, our specialist footcare practitioners will examine your walk (gait analysis) and perform a biomechanical assessment of your feet and lower legs.
+At We Fix Feet, our clinicans will examine your walk (gait analysis) and perform a biomechanical assessment of your feet and lower legs.
 This will take around 1 hour of 1-2-1 time and will result in a bespoke prescription and orthotic fitting.

-After fitting your orthotics your Podiatrist will generally want to see you again after you’ve had a chance to wear them in.
+After fitting your orthotics your footcare practitioner will generally want to see you again after you’ve had a chance to wear them in.
 This check-up will confirm that everything is working as it should be.

-As well as prescribing your orthotics your podiatrist should also give you a strengthening and stretching program to help with your condition.
+As well as prescribing your orthotics your foot health professional should also give you a strengthening and stretching program to help with your condition.
 Check-ups will track your progress and make any changes to your treatment regime as required.

 An annual check-up will make sure your orthotic is working overtime.
 Should your condition change, modifications or adjustments can be made.